 The Gizmo Watch 3 is the model we recommend.
 It combines everything from the previous two watches and adds features that actually matter for daily use.
 You get 20 approved contacts (double the other models), location history reporting, video calling, voice messages, games, and an SOS button.

-During our testing, the location history feature stood out.
-We could review a timeline of everywhere our test child had been during the school day, broken down by time and location.
-That is a meaningful upgrade over the GizmoWatch 2, which only shows current position.
+The location history feature is the standout.
+It logs a timeline of everywhere a child has been during the day, broken down by time and location, a meaningful upgrade over the GizmoWatch 2, which only shows current position.
 Battery life runs 1 to 2 days depending on usage, which means nightly charging is necessary.

-The watch still lacks a typing keyboard and music storage, features you will find on the TickTalk 4.
+The watch still lacks a typing keyboard and music storage, features you'll find on the TickTalk 4.
 But at $149.99 versus $199 for a TickTalk, the price gap is noticeable.

 GizmoWatch Model Comparison Table